Quote Oversize/Overweight Loads In Seconds

 Field Details

-Status Active Schedule 2 and Schedule 3 restrictions in effect as of March 29, 2026 @ 11:59PM.
-Schedule 1 currently has no active restrictions.
-Raw Forest Products freeze-up period is no longer in effect for all areas.
+Status Active Schedule 2 and Schedule 3 restrictions in effect as of April 5, 2026 @ 11:59PM.
+Schedule 1 currently lists no active restrictions.

 Effective Dates Schedule 1: March 1 April 30, 2026 (no active restrictions at this time).
-Schedule 2: March 29, 2026 @ 11:59PM May 31, 2026 (active).
-Schedule 3: March 29, 2026 @ 11:59PM June 30, 2026 (active).
+Schedule 2: Active April 5, 2026 @ 11:59PM May 31, 2026.
+Schedule 3: Active April 5, 2026 @ 11:59PM June 30, 2026.

 Penalties Not specified